jamesadevine/pldi-artifact-evaluation/README.md

 The evaluation consists of five parts:
    1. Work with pre-programmed micro:bit and Jacdac hardware
    2. Work with the Jacdac web site
-   3. Deploy and work with "nite lite" exampe from paper (HW and SW)
+   3. Deploy and work with "night light" exampe from paper (HW and SW)
    4. Check the automatically generate stats that go into Table 1 and 2.
    5. OPTIONAL: examine full sources of various figures in the table

 For all parts above, there are optional steps to repeat the steps to build artifacts from sources, if desired.

-The "nite lite" example uses the following hardware components from above:
+The "night light" example uses the following hardware components from above:
  - micro:bit V2
  - Jacdaptor
  - battery pack (optional, as power can be supplied over USB as well)